 Today, scholars have excellent tools for dealing with such problems (notably ultraviolet photography, though there are many other techniques in use).
 That wasn't so in the past, but the desire to read the manuscripts was just as great.
 In consequence, scientists developed a number of chemicals for trying to bring out faded or eradicated ink.
-The first ink restorer seems to have been oakgall (gallic acid or, technically, trihydroxybenzoic acid, C6H2(OH)3COOH), used as early as the early seventeenth century (possibly earlier), but much stronger chemicals were eventually discovered.
+The first ink restorer seems to have been oakgall (gallic acid or, technically, trihydroxybenzoic acid, C6H2(OH)3COOH), used as early as the early seventeenth century (possibly earlier) -- ironic, since oakgall was also used to make iron-gall inks.
+It was of limited use, but much stronger chemicals were eventually discovered.
 Some of the reagents used in the nineteenth century include ammonic sulphydrate, potassium nitrate, potassium bisulfate, and Gioberti tincture -- successive coats of hydrochloric acid and potassium cyanide (!).

 Supposedly (according to E. Maunde Thompson's An Introduction toGreek and Latin Paleography, p.
 65), the "most harmless [reagent]is probably hydro-sulphuret of ammonia."
 Similarly, M. R. James wrote that"ammonium bisulphide... unlike the old-fashioned galls, does not stainthe page."
 Which mostly tells you howdamaging the others are.
 Hydro-sulphuret of ammonia is a strong hair dye, withacid properties.
 It is certainly capable of damaging manuscripts.